sail741/wwoofjapan_scrap/README.md

     python script.py

-You can change the criteria for the research in the `script.py` by changing the `params` dictionary
+You can change the criteria for the research in the `script.py` by changing the `params["criterias"]` dictionary

+Also, you can change the columns in the output by editing the `params["list_columns]` array.
+The content of this array must match with the Host "list_div" array or the column will output "N/A".